NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 If you have a complex workflow with several subworkflows you might thus store them in a separate directory, *e.g.* `subworkflows`.
 This allows you to have fine-grained control over the general architecture of your Nextflow workflows, organising them in a manner that is easy to code and maintain.
+A `process` can also be treated in the same manner, and defined separately in another file.

 * Now it's your turn!
 Separate the `RUN_FASTQC` and `RUN_MULTIQC` processes out of the main workflow and into a subworkflow.
 Check below if you're having